About the Journal of Open Source Education

 Editors Emeritus

-Ian Hawke, Allison Horst, Kathryn Huff, Robert Talbert, Tracy Teal, Rachel Thomas, Bryan Weber, Carol Willing
+Jordan Gorzalski, Ian Hawke, Allison Horst, Kathryn Huff, Robert Talbert, Tracy Teal, Rachel Thomas, Bryan Weber, Carol Willing

 Contact JOSE